michaeljosephroddy/mood-tracker-application/README.md

-# Mood-Tracker
+# Mood Tracker Application

-A pure Java application that runs in the console, enabling users to create and read mood entries.
+A console-based Java application that allows users to track their moods by creating, reading, filtering, and managing mood entries.
+The application is built using a **layered architecture** for better separation of concerns and maintainability.

 ---

-## Implementation
+## Architecture

-This application is built using an **MVC (Model-View-Controller)** architecture combined with a database layer.
-Here’s how the components interact:
+The application follows a **layered architecture** with the following components:

-- **View:** Takes input from the user and calls methods from the controller.
+- **Controller Layer:** Handles user requests and delegates tasks to the service layer.
-- **Controller:** Updates the models and interacts with the database.
+- **Service Layer:** Contains the business logic for processing mood entries.
+- **Repository Layer:** Interacts with the database to perform CRUD operations.
-- **Database Layer:** Utilizes an H2 in-memory database to temporarily store mood entries for demonstration purposes.
+- **Database Layer:** Uses **MySQL** as the database for persistent storage.

+---

-### Key Features
+## Key Features

+### **Mood Entry Management**

+- Add, edit, and delete mood entries.
+- View all mood entries for a user.

+### **Filtering and Grouping**

+- Filter mood entries based on:
+  - Intensity (greater, less, or equal to a threshold).
+  - Date (before or after a specific date).
+- Group mood entries by their date.

+### **Advanced Stream Operations**

+- Partition mood entries into two groups based on intensity.
+- Map mood entry IDs to their descriptions.
+- Sort mood entries by date.
+- Display unique mood descriptions with a limit on the number of results.

+### **Statistics**

+- Count the total number of mood entries for a user.
+- Find the mood entry with the highest intensity.
+- Check if all mood entries match a specific condition.
+- Find any mood entry that matches a condition.

+---

+## Java Features Demonstrated

-The application showcases both fundamental and some more advanced features of the Java programming language.
+This application showcases a wide range of Java features, including both fundamental and advanced concepts.

-#### **Fundamental Features:**
+### **Fundamental Features:**

 - **Object-Oriented Principles:**
   - Classes and objects